cyscale/cyscale.com/src/pages/blog/2021-10-25-cspm-a-comprehensive-guide.md

 </div>

 We’ve all heard about major breaches that happened because of AWS S3 buckets being publicly accessible.
-(This exact *[misconfiguration happened to Romania’s largest real estate porta](https://cyscale.com/blog/realestate-data-breach "https\://cyscale.com/blog/realestate-data-breach")*l).
+(This exact [misconfiguration happened to Romania’s largest real estate portal](https://cyscale.com/blog/realestate-data-breach "https\://cyscale.com/blog/realestate-data-breach") ).

 Many cloud application creators or maintainers don’t believe this can happen to them, but, for example, when new virtual machines are launched in a hurry by a less experienced DevOps engineer, mistakes can occur and networks that should have been private are now public and exposed.